starlingcode/via-dev-environment/README.md

     exit

 Note that after you exit the VM it will still be running!
-This may cause issues if you try to program the module from outside the box.
-You can enter the VM again with the ssh command, or you can shutdown the VM by running:
+To avoid issues with shared USB devices, disable it with:

     vagrant halt